Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Excessive social media use can be detrimental to mental health.
 Studies have shown a correlation between increased screen time and symptoms of depression.
 Set healthy boundaries on phone and computer use, encouraging breaks throughout the day and creating screen-free zones like bedrooms or dinner tables.

 Regularity and structure can be incredibly helpful in managing depression.
-Work with your teen to create a daily routine that includes consistent sleep schedules, balanced meals with plenty of fruits and vegetables, and planned activities.
-This routine provides a sense of stability and predictability, which can reduce stress and improve mood.
+Work with your teen to create a daily routine that includes schedules, balanced meals with plenty of fruits and vegetables, and planned activities.
+This routine provides a sense of stability and predictability, which can and improve mood.

 Promote Physical Activity